visokio/omniscope-multinode/README.md

 The cluster is pre-configured with Keycloak as its OIDC provider.
 No configuration changes are needed.
 Follow these steps to confirm that the editor, viewer cluster, shared files, and sticky session routing are all working correctly.

-There are two ways to work with this reference architecture.
-We recommend the **staging folder approach** (Option A), but both are documented below.
+There are two ways to work with this reference architecture, both documented below.
 Before testing either, complete the one-time data seeding step first.

 #### Prerequisites — seed project data